FrankMejzlik/kisseval/docs/src/build.md

 Once the application is initialized you can go to `http://localhost:8080` to start using the app.

-Congratulations, now you should have KISSEval running with tiny ITEC dataset in action (also with small ammount of data collected inside the database so you can see `Model Tested`).
+Congratulations, now you should have KISSEval running with tiny ITEC dataset in action (also with small amount of data collected inside the database so you can see `Model Tested`).

 @section prep_data Using custom data packs
-In order to run KISSEval on top of different data packs, you have to prepare than and setup `data_config.json` accordingly.
-Please follow instructions how to prepare the data on the \ref data page.
+In order to run KISSEval on top of different data packs, you have to prepare them and setup `data_config.json` accordingly.
+Please follow instructions on how to prepare the data on the \ref data page.